jamestomasino/blog.tomasino.org/content/post/kaddish-for-uncle-dave.md

 feel right to pray in the personal way I do for friends and family.
 It's not that I think he deserves more or less than anyone else, but rather that it's important for me to face prayer openly, honestly, and in the correct way for each situation.
-It is that right fit that was illuding me.
+It is that right fit that was eluding me.

 As is has been said (and I totally forget by whom), "to find something,